freedomofpress/securedrop-dev-docs/docs/workstation_development.rst

 in a separate repository:
 https://github.com/freedomofpress/securedrop-client/

-Building workstation rpm packages
+Building workstation RPM packages
 ---------------------------------

 ::

-   make dom0-rpm
+   make build-rpm

-The build assumes use of Debian Stable as the build environment.
-You can install the necessary dependencies from system packages via the ``make install-deps`` target.
+The build runs in a container and requires either Docker or Podman to be installed.